Fotor: History

+Fotor was founded in Chengdu, China, by Tony Duan in 2012.
+He received his PhD from the University of Nottingham.
+His fields of research includes computer vision and digital image processing.

+Driven by a deep understanding of digital image processing, Fotor's founder set out to create a truly accessible online tool for everyone who needs to edit photos with great ease.
+He launched the first Fotor website as a standalone platform, ensuring that anyone, regardless of their experience or skill level, could achieve great results.
+This foundation of user-friendliness has remained central as the platform's capabilities have expanded over time.

-Founded in 2012, Fotor Photo Editor can be used online or downloaded as a free mobile and computer application compatible with Windows, macOS, Android, and iOS.
+Founded in 2012, Fotor Photo Editor can be used online or downloaded as a mobile and computer application compatible with Windows, macOS, Android, and iOS.
 It is used to adjust and alter images, both photographic and non-photographic.
 As of 2014, the apps were supported in fourteen languages.